bedrock-ws/bedrockpy/docs/foreword.md

 *bedrockpy* does not serve as an alternative way of the Script API[^1] in Minecraft.
-Using a websocket may gives you more control in the backend (e.g. grabbing information of a website on the internt) but provides less interaction with the Minecraft world and the player(s).
+Using a websocket may gives you more control in the backend (e.g. grabbing information of a website on the internet) but provides less interaction with the Minecraft world and the player(s).

 *bedrockpy* is nowhere officially documented and is not maintained